 Kelly Starrett, DPT is a coach, physical therapist, author, and speaker.
 Along with his wife Juliet, Kelly is co-founder of The Ready State.
 The Ready State began as Mobility|WOD in 2008 and has gone on to revolutionize the field of performance therapy and self-care.
 Kelly received his Doctor of Physical Therapy in 2007 from Samuel Merritt College in Oakland, California.
 Kelly is the author of the New York Times and Wall Street Journal Bestsellers, Becoming A Supple Leopard and Ready to Run.
 He is also co-author of the Wall Street Journal Bestseller Deskbound.

-Episode content: How to run without injury
+Fit to Succeed episode: How to run without injury

 This episode delves into some key content around human movement and function and offers some helpful thoughts and ideas for those looking to improve their own running or to help coach others more effectively.

 1.25: What it means to be in ‘The Ready State’

 11.12: Why running is rarely coached effectively within the typical fitness environment

 15.39: The best cadence or stride rate for running efficiency

 17.28: The problems with noisy ground contact during running